Flourless Chocolate Stout Cake

 4.50 from 6 votes

-Chocolate Guinness Cake is a super rich and moist cake with fluffy meringue topping.
-This flourless chocolate cake is perfect for St. Patrick’s Day dessert or any other day of the year!
+Chocolate Stout Cake is a super rich and moist cake with a cream cheese frosting.
+This cake is perfect for St. Patrick's Day dessert!

 Prep Time: 1 hour